 In Canada, the use of pepper spray that's intended for use on humans is illegal.
 Classified as a prohibited weapon under the Canadian Criminal Code, it is not permissible for personal self-defense against other individuals.
 This law reflects Canada's strict stance on weapons and personal safety, aiming to reduce harm and prevent misuse that could exacerbate conflicts.

 But, products like bear spray, which are formulated for use against wildlife and clearly labeled for such purposes, are legal.
-Bear spray must only be used in genuine self-defense situations against animals.
+To clarify, bear spray is legal in Canada against wildlife, but NOT for self defense against another human.

 While self-defense sprays intended for use against humans are prohibited in Canada, there are alternatives legally available that are designed specifically for defense against animals.
 These sprays are a vital tool for those in areas prone to wildlife encounters or for specific professional use cases.